VATSALVARSHNEY108/B.O.I.-MARK-2/docs/WAKE_WORD_FEATURE.md

 ### DO:
 ✅ Keep wake word enabled for privacy
-✅ Use natural speech: "Hey VATSAL, take a screenshot" ✅ Pause briefly after wake word before command
+✅ Use natural speech: "Hey BOI, take a screenshot"
+✅ Pause briefly after wake word before command
 ✅ Speak clearly when saying the wake word
 ✅ Use different wake words for variety